Skip Maine state header navigation

 3) A driver who complies with all requirements, and who complies satisfactorily with the EAP's recommendations for assistance, will be permitted to return to safety-sensitive functions.
 The driver will be required to provide a negative DOT drug and/or alcohol test result on a return-to-duty test.
 The drug test will not be conducted under direct observation.

 4) A driver who cooperates and successfully complies with this program will not be considered to have had a DOT violation of prohibited conduct under 49 CFR Part 382, Subpart B.

 The annual percentage of employees randomly tested for alcohol and drug testing shall comply with the annual minimum drug and alcohol random testing rates established within U.S. DOT Agencies.

 Q. Medical Marijuana Use

-Any safety-sensitive employee who obtains marijuana under the Maine Medical Marijuana law shall inform his/her department’s Equal Employment Opportunity Coordinator that they are a registered patient.
+Any safety-sensitive employee who uses marijuana under the Maine Medical Marijuana law shall inform his/her department’s Equal Employment Opportunity Coordinator.
 The U.S. Department of Transportation’s Drug and Alcohol Testing Regulations do not authorize “medical marijuana” under a state law to be a valid medical explanation for an employee’s positive drug test result.
 Marijuana remains a drug listed in Schedule I of the Controlled Substances Act.
-Therefore, any safety-sensitive employee subject to drug testing under the Department of Transportation’s drug testing regulations who tests positive for marijuana or self-discloses under this policy will be immediately removed from duty in the safety-sensitive position and will not be returned to duty in the safety-sensitive position until all requirements for return-to-duty under this policy have been met.
+Therefore, any safety-sensitive employee subject to drug testing under the Department of Transportation’s drug testing regulations who tests positive for marijuana or self-discloses use under this policy will be immediately removed from duty in the safety-sensitive position and will not be returned to duty in the safety-sensitive position until all requirements for return-to-duty under this policy have been met.

 R. Random Pool Database Updating